Palace of the Silver Princess: Reception

-Anders Swenson reviewed Palace of the Silver Princess for Different Worlds magazine and stated that "this is a reasonable adventure package for novice GMs and/or players.
+Anders Swenson reviewed the second (green) edition for Different Worlds magazine and stated that "this is a reasonable adventure package for novice GMs and/or players.
 Everything has been explained in detail, with a proficient use of the language, leaving very little to the industry of the GM.
 The Palace of the Silver Princess is a good buy for new GMs or new players who want an easy start in the hobby."

-Jim Bambra reviewed the green version of Palace of the Silver Princess for White Dwarf magazine, giving it a 10/10 and calling it "an excellent introduction to the game for new DMs and players, being fairly simple to complete and play."
+Jim Bambra reviewed the green edition of Palace of the Silver Princess for White Dwarf magazine, giving it a 10/10 and calling it "an excellent introduction to the game for new DMs and players, being fairly simple to complete and play."
 He made note of the glossary of unfamiliar terms for the Dungeon Master to reference and helpful hints on play, and concluded with the suggestion that Palace of the Silver Princess should replace The Keep on the Borderlands in the D&D Basic Set.

 The French RPG magazine La Gazette du Donjon reviewed the French translation of the green version by Tom Moldvay and gave it a rating of 2 out of 5, calling it, "A good big classic adventure of treasures and monsters, but with a little story.
 This module is ideal for a team of beginner players who want to discover the mechanics of the game."